RodneyShag/Interview_solutions/Solutions/HackerRank/Super Reduced String.md

 ### Notes

-Can alternatively use an ArrayDeque instead of a Stack.
+Can alternatively use an `ArrayDeque` instead of a `Stack`.
 Just make sure to iterate through it properly since iteration order is opposite that of a Stack.

 ### Time/Space Complexity